Duke Lavery: Reception

 Michael Fairman described Buchanan's return as "quite simply a stunner" considering the character's history.
 The news of Duke's reappearance spread rather quickly making headlines everywhere.
 The revelation became a trending topic on Twitter in the United States, as well as internationally.
 Sara Bibel said Buchanan's unannounced return was quite the "shocker."
 Soaps in Depth categorized Duke's return as a "sudden revelation."
 TV Source Magazine listed Duke's return, along with several other "shocking returns" as the reason for General Hospital being the most improved show for the year 2012.
 Mallory from Serial Drama responded with several expletives and the statement "OHMIGOD MY HEAD EXPLODED."
 In reference to the General Hospital's lackluster surprises, Mallory said "I thought this big reveal would be neither large or revelatory but oh my WOW, was I wrong."
 Of Buchanan's initial return, Connie Passalacqua said "I actually screamed!
 And clapped!
 Finally, a soap keeping a plot twist secret!"
 Mallory further praised the final reveal that Faison had been masquerading as Duke while holding the real Duke hostage.
 "How freaking great was today's episode?
 What a payoff!"
 On-Air On-Soaps praised the storyline of Robin's presumed death and return as the Best Storyline of 2012 as it featured the shocking returns of both Faison and Duke.

-News of the decision to kill off Duke was very poorly received by fans and critics.
+News of the decision to kill off Duke in 2015 was very poorly received by fans and critics.
 However, Michael Fairman of On-Air On-Soaps suggested that Buchanan's departure could potentially propel story considering how little the character was being used.
 Errol Lewis from Soap Opera Network said Duke's story was ending too soon.
 "Beyond the fact that Ian Buchanan is a phenomenal actor, Duke is a complex character with several possible story directions ahead."
 Connie Passalacqua of Marlena De LaCroix said "I am stunned."
 She continued, "It is just so wrong!"
 Passalacqua hoped the producers would reconsider the decision.

+In 2023, Charlie Mason from Soaps She Knows placed Duke at #22 on his ranked list of General Hospital’s 40+ Greatest Characters of All Time, commenting "May we have this dance?
+If only.
+No one grieved harder when Anna Devane’s made-man true love was kilt — sorry, killed — than we did.
+To this day, we haven’t given up hope that the show will resurrect him again."